Thwaites Glacier: Thwaites Ice Shelf

 Glaciers in Antarctica commonly have ice shelves, which are large bodies of sea ice that are permanently floating just offshore, and whose presence helps to stabilize the glacier.
 Though the Thwaites Ice Shelf has a width of 45 km and a vertical thickness of at least 587 m), it is relatively light for its size, and is stabilized by partially resting on an underwater mountain 50 km offshore.
-While it only shields the eastern part of the glacier (with the western formerly covered by the Ice Tongue), its presence is already sufficient to counter large calving events on that side of the glacier.
-Under the hypothesis of marine ice cliff instability, ice cliffs at the edge of the glacier would end up unsustainably tall once this ice shelf fails and no longer buttresses them, leading to a chain reaction of collapse over centuries.
-However, the accuracy of this hypothesis has been disputed in multiple papers, and some research suggests that the loss of the ice shelf would result in almost no change to glacier's trajectory.
+While it only shields the eastern part of the glacier (with the western formerly covered by the Ice Tongue), its presence is sufficient to counter large calving events on that side of the glacier.
+Under the hypothesis of marine ice cliff instability, ice cliffs at the edge of the glacier would be unsustainably tall once this ice shelf fails and no longer buttresses them, leading to a chain reaction of collapse over centuries.
+However, the accuracy of this hypothesis has been disputed in multiple papers, and some research suggests that the loss of the ice shelf would result in almost no change to the glacier's trajectory.